%2520(1).jpeg)

 A server that makes you download a file to watch the game = immediate danger.

-Official platforms do not need a "magic codec."
+Official platforms don’t need a “magic codec.”

 4.3.
 Unrealistic promises

-“All games free,” “stable streaming,” “no ads,” “4K HD,” “no blocking”: this is the typical vocabulary of illegal circuits.
+“All matches for free,” “stable stream,” “no ads,” “4K HD,” “no buffering”: these are the typical terms used by illegal streaming sites.

 5.1.
-Set simple rules
+Set some simple rules

-- prohibition of unofficial links,
+- ban on unofficial links,

-- automatic removal of certain keywords/links via automod,
+- automatic removal of certain keywords/links via Automod,

 - clear safety warning.